-During the year ended December 31, 2016, there were no option awards exercised by any of our executive officers.
-None of our named executive officers held equity awards other than stock options during the year ended December 31, 2016.
+The following table sets forth information with respect to the exercise of options by our named executive officers during the year ended December 31, 2018.
+None of our named executive officers held equity awards other than stock options during the year ended December 31, 2018.